Aaron98990/ways-of-the-game/excessive-force.md

 ## Tackle

+Studs on any body part except the foot or ankle should be excessive force. **Ask the player where they were hit and if possible to show the marks from the studs before making a decision - it helps sell the descision and gives you extra time to think.**

 - [Serious Foul Play.
 The player uses a straight leg and contacts their opponent's thigh with excessive force.](https://www.youtube.com/watch?v=x369hGXJVDc)
 - [Serious Foul Play.
 Player rolls over the top of the ball into the opponents leg with excessive force.](https://www.youtube.com/watch?v=xNAVqoAXnvg&t=243s)